 Hi.
 My name is Ned Van Riper.
 I’m the Director of Advisor Recruiting with Independent Financial Partners.
-We’re an SEC registered RIA, and as the breakaway advisor movement continues to gain traction, I wanted to talk about the term independence, perhaps squash a few misperceptions about what independence is and is not.
+We’re an SEC registered RIA, and as the breakaway financial professional movement continues to gain traction, I wanted to talk about the term independence, perhaps squash a few misperceptions about what independence is and is not.

 Independent But Not Alone